asdacosta/shopping-cart/README.md

 - [ ] Separate fetching into a solitary file.
 - [ ] Refactor functionalities into a solitary class component.
 - [ ] Run tests
+- [ ] Replace quantity with input to enable user manually type quantity of items apart from incrementing and decrementing.

 </details>